The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Introduction

 In multifactor models, the simplest optimal design is often supported on a large product grid.
-For some models of this type, alternative optimal designs supported on smaller sets have been constructed, using various mathematical arguments (e.g., Corollary 3.5 in \citet{Cheng}, Theorem 2.1 in \citet{LimStudden88}, Section 5 in \citet{SchwabeWong} and page 378 in \citet{Puk}).
-A more general result of \citet{SchwabeWierich} provides conditions that characterize all $D$-optimal designs in additive multifactor models with constant term and without interactions via the $D$-optimal designs in the corresponding single-factor models.
-Further, for the additive model in crossover designs, the universally optimal information matrix for estimating direct effects can correspond to a multitude of optimal designs, and \citet{Kushner} suggests to search for them using linear programming.
-Focusing on applications, \citet{robinson} analyze the situation when there are several exact $D$-optimal screening designs and suggest choosing the suitable one subject to a secondary criterion.
-More recently \citet{RosaHarman16} employed linear programming to find optimal designs with small supports in the models with treatment and nuisance effects, which also admit an infinite number of optimal designs.
+For some models of this type, alternative optimal designs supported on smaller sets have been constructed (e.g., Corollary 3.5 in \citet{Cheng}, Theorem 2.1 in \citet{LimStudden88}, page 378 in \citet{Puk} and Section 5 in \citet{SchwabeWong}).
+A result of \citet{SchwabeWierich} provides conditions that characterize all $D$-optimal designs in additive multifactor models with constant term and without interactions via the $D$-optimal designs in the single-factor models.
+Further, for the additive model in crossover designs, there can be a multitude of optimal designs, and \citet{Kushner} suggests searching for them using linear programming.
+Focusing on applications, \citet{robinson} analyze the situation when there are several exact $D$-optimal screening designs and suggest choosing the suitable one subject to a secondary characteristic.
+More recently \citet{RosaHarman16} employed linear programming to select optimal designs with small supports in the models with treatment and nuisance effects.

-In this paper, we will assume that we already know one "maximal optimal design";\footnote{This and other novel terms will be made mathematically precise in the following sections.} such a design is often known or simple to construct.
-This design provides the "maximum optimal support", optimal information matrix and, consequently, a characterization of the set of the weight-vectors corresponding to all optimal designs.
-It turns out that this set is a polytope,\footnote{By the term "polytope" we more precisely mean a bounded convex polyhedron, i.e., a bounded intersection of closed half-spaces.
-For an introduction to the theory of polytopes, see, e.g., \citet{ziegler}.} cf. Section \ref{sec:POW}.
-The set of vertices of this polytope directly provides the set of "vertex optimal designs".
-The vertex optimal designs fully characterize the "polytope of optimal designs," and possess various unique properties; see Section \ref{sec:POD}.